ReasonScape¶

 Use the Datasets¶

-m12x - The reference evaluation (Pillar 5)
+r12 - The current reference evaluation (chapter 5)

-- 75+ models, 12 reasoning tasks, 6.5B tokens
+- 12 reasoning tasks, 16k context

-Datasets - Research collections (Pillar 6)
+Datasets - Research collections (chapter 6)

 - Worked examples of complete investigations